 - some supplements can have side effects

-If you recommended the wrong thing and something bad happened, you might be sued.
+If you recommend the wrong thing and something bad happens, you might be sued.
 This has happened.
 Also, your personal trainer liability insurance probably won't protect you.
 I know some trainers also work as independent sales associates for supplement brands.
 While there are some good brands out there, reach out to your upline and ask to see the protections you are awarded by the organization.

 I like Instagram.
 I know from the personal trainers I follow, some like to post pictures and videos of their training sessions.
 If you do this, remember you need to have your client's permission first.
 Also, if you work at a fitness center, ask about their social media policy.